Our past and our future…

 2016 MSB President, Dr. Michael Bina, receives the American Foundation for the Blind’s Migel Medal Award, the highest honor in the blindness field.

 2016 MSB dedicates the new Campus Athletic Sports Complex which includes beep baseball and soccer fields, a basketball court, sprint track and 400M track.
-MSB also dedicates the new Autism-Blind Learning Activity Center and Cottages and MSB breaks ground on the Preschool, Early Learning, Outreach Center.
+MSB also dedicates the new Autism-Blind Learning Activity Center and Cottages and MSB breaks ground on the Preschool, Early Learning and Outreach Center.

-2017 MSB dedicates the new Preschool, Early Learning Outreach Center, the Newcomer Playground, and the Blanton Student Recreation and Career Center in Russo Hall.
-Also, begins renovations on Newcomer, Case, and Campbell Halls.
+2017 MSB dedicates the new Preschool, Early Learning and Outreach Center, the I Can, I Will, I Must Playground, and the Blanton Student Recreation and Career Center in Russo Hall.
+Renovations on Newcomer, Case, and Campbell Halls commences.